Career Timeline of Rachel Maddow: Major Achievements and Milestones

 Bag Man: The Wild Crimes, Audacious Cover-Up, and Spectacular Downfall of a Brazen Crook in the White House

-As of May 2022, "The Rachel Maddow Show" has moved to a weekly broadcast on Mondays.
+As of May 2022, Rachel Maddow's show moved to a weekly broadcast on Mondays.

 October 2022: Launch of Ultra Podcast

-In October 2022, Rachel Maddow and MSNBC launched "Ultra", a podcast series chronicling U.S. right-wing extremism during the 1940s and World War II, including the 1944 sedition trial.
+In October 2022, Rachel Maddow and MSNBC launched 'Ultra', a podcast series chronicling U.S. right-wing extremism during the 1940s and World War II.

 2022: Film Adaptation of Bag Man

-In 2022, a film adaptation of the podcast "Bag Man" was announced to be in production, with Ben Stiller attached to direct and Lorne Michaels to produce, and with Rachel Maddow as an executive producer.
+In 2022, it was announced that a film adaptation of the 'Bag Man' podcast was in production, with Ben Stiller attached to direct and Lorne Michaels to produce, and Rachel Maddow as an executive producer.